r3wald/espurna-wiki/ArduinoIDE.md

 ## Open ESPurna in the IDE ##

-Assuming you have already checked out the project from bitbucket using git, you just have to open the ```code/espurna/espurna.ino``` file.
+Assuming you have already checked out the project from github using git, you just have to open the '**code/espurna/espurna.ino**' file.
 The rest of the files will open as tabs in the IDE.
 Unfortunately the IDE does not support opening files under subfolders, and that includes the configuration files you will have to modify in the next step.

 ## Configuring the hardware ##

 The ESPurna firmware uses build flags to target specific boards or enable support for certain sensors.
 The Arduino IDE does not have a friendly way to specify build flags from the interface so the best option is to manually modify the '**code/espurna/config/arduino.h**' file to define what we want to build.
-Edit that file with your favourite editor (it's not accessible from the IDE, the pic below is from Atom) and uncomment the options to suit your need.
+Edit that file with your favorite editor (it's not accessible from the IDE, the pic below is from Atom) and uncomment the options to suit your need.
 In the example below we are compiling for Sonoff TH with DHT support.

 ![Arduino IDE - Hardware configuration from Atom](images/arduino/arduino-hardware.jpg)